andjimbon/andjimbon.github.io/Price of books Project Description.md

 ## What is the average price of printed books and eBooks in Colombian Market?

-**Project description:** The goal of this project, is to calculate the average price of new printed books and ebooks in Colombia.
+**Project description:** The goal of this project is to calculate the average price of new printed books and ebooks in Colombia.
 To do so, it takes as reference one of the best library online in Colombia - [Libreria de la U](https://www.libreriadelau.com/)- to scrape thousends of book items.

 Scraping Date: March 2020

-### 1. Pagination
+### 1. Load scraped data into json formatting

 To scrape the book items, we need to load the data into a json format and iterate over it.
 This website doesn't have pagination.